UNICEF in emergencies

 Yemen is the largest humanitarian crisis in the world.
 A dangerous combination of factors, driven by conflict and economic decline and now exacerbated by COVID-19, have compounded the dire situation for Yemen’s youngest children.

-After almost a decade of conflict, the Syrian crisis continues to have a huge impact on children inside Syria, across the region and beyond.
+After a decade of conflict, the Syrian crisis continues to have a huge impact on children inside Syria, across the region and beyond.
 Every Syrian child has been impacted by the violence, displacement, severed family ties and lack of access to vital services caused by massive physical devastation.

 Rohingya families fled violence.
 But uncertainty about the future grips those living in the world’s largest refugee settlement.
 UNICEF is on the ground, working with the government and partners, helping to deliver life-saving supplies and services for Rohingya refugees in Bangladesh.